ccber-restoration/sb-county-ebird/README.md

 1. Use this as an exercise to familiarize myself with the ebird data structure and auk R package.

-2. Create subsets of SB County ebird data relevant to different projects and sites (e.g. NCOS, Campus Lagoon, multiple W. Goleta Slough sites, Atascadero Creek)
+2. Create subsets of SB County ebird data relevant to different projects and sites.
+Possible subsets include NCOS, Campus Lagoon, multiple W. Goleta Slough sites, Atascadero Creek.

-3. Save species lists for locations (the overall county, individual hotspots) that are consistent with 2025 ebird taxonomy.
+4. Save species lists for locations (the overall county, individual hotspots) that are consistent with 2025 ebird taxonomy.

-4. Do some preliminary analyses (starting with NCOS).
+5. Do some preliminary analyses (starting with NCOS & Campus Lagoon).

 ## Repository structure